Tejinder Virdee

 In 2014, Virdee was knighted in the Queen's Birthday Honours list for services to science.

+Virdee has served on Scientific Advisory Committees of numerous international physics institutes and on the Physical Sciences jury for the Infosys Prize in 2020.

 Early life and education

-Tejinder Virdee was born in 1952 to Udham Kaur and Chain Singh Virdee in Nyeri, Kenya.
+Tejinder Virdee was born in 1952 to Sikh parents Udham Kaur and Chain Singh Virdee in Nyeri, Kenya.
 Virdee went to school in Kisumu at the Kisumu Boys High School.
 Due to the prevailing circumstances in Kenya at the time, his family (of Indian Sikh origin) emigrated in 1967 to Birmingham, England.
 He credits part of his interest in physics to Howard Stockley, his physics teacher at King's Norton Boys' School, Birmingham, whom he describes as an 'inspirational teacher'.
 He also remembers visiting Birmingham Museum of Science and Industry, where he stumbled across a cloud chamber sparking his interest in the study of the structure of matter.
 Virdee obtained a B.Sc. in Physics from Queen Mary College, University of London in 1974.

 Research career

 After completing his Ph.D. at Imperial College London, on an experiment conducted at the Stanford Linear Accelerator Center (SLAC) in California, he joined CERN in 1979 as a Fellow of the Experimental Physics Division.
 Virdee’s early scientific career (1979-1984) involved verifying the strange notion that the “quarks” (the constituents of the protons the neutrons and all other hadrons) carry fractional electric charge.
 This was successfully demonstrated by the NA14 photoproduction experiment at CERN in the mid-eighties.
 Following NA14 he joined the UA1 experiment at CERN's proton-antiproton collider (SPS) where his interest in high-performance calorimetry was developed, leading to his invention of a novel technique of collecting light in plastic scintillator-based calorimeters.

 Towards the end of UA1, (1990) Virdee, with a few other colleagues, started planning an experiment based on a high field solenoid that would be able to identify the missing elements of the Standard Model (SM) and also to probe in full the physics of the TeV scale.
 This was to become the CMS experiment at the LHC, one of the most complex instruments science has ever seen.
 Since 1991 Virdee has played a crucial role in all phases of CMS.
 Over the last two decades this has covered conceptual design, intensive R&D, prototyping, construction, installation, commissioning, data-taking and finally physics exploitation.
 He has been the driving force behind many of the major technology decisions made in CMS, especially the selection of the calorimeter technologies.
 The CMS hadron calorimeter uses the technique he had invented earlier.